-Languages › French Learn to Conjugate the French Verb "Tuer" (to Kill) A Lesson That Teaches You to Say "Killing" and "Killed" in French Share Flipboard Email Print Getty Images / PeopleImages French Vocabulary Pronunciation & Conversation Grammar Resources For Teachers by ThoughtCo Updated November 19, 2019 When you want to say "killing" or "killed" in French, you'll use the verb tuer.
+Languages › French Learn to Conjugate the French Verb "Tuer" (to Kill) Share Flipboard Email Print Getty Images / PeopleImages French Vocabulary Pronunciation & Conversation Grammar Resources For Teachers by ThoughtCo Updated November 19, 2019 When you want to say "killing" or "killed" in French, you'll use the verb tuer.
 To get it into the present or past tense, however, you will also need to know it's conjugations.
 A quick lesson will introduce you to the essential forms of tuer that you'll need.
 The Basic Conjugations of Tuer As with all French verb conjugations, you will have quite a few words to memorize for tuer.
 It is a regular -er verb, though, so if you've studied similar words, you can apply the same endings here.
 The key to any conjugation is to begin with the verb stem (or radical).
 For tuer, this is tu-.
 From there, simply match the subject pronoun with the tense that's appropriate for your sentence.
 As an example, je tue means "I am killing" and nous tuerons means "we will kill."
 Present Future Imperfect je tue tuerai tuais tu tues tueras tuais il tue tuera tuait nous tuons tuerons tuions vous tuez tuerez tuiez ils tuent tueront tuaient The Present Participle of Tuer When you add -ant to the stem of tuer, the present participle is formed.
 The result is tuant, which can be an adjective or noun as well as a verb.
 Tuer in the Compound Past Tense Another simple conjugation and alternative to the imperfect is the passé composé.
 This is a compound past tense, but it's relatively easy to construct once you know the rules.
 To begin, conjugate the auxiliary verb avoir to the subject's present tense.
 Then attach the past participle tué, which indicates that something has already been killed.
 The result is, for example, j'ai tué for "I killed" and nous avons tué for "we killed."
 More Simple Conjugations of Tuer When you're unsure if any killing has happened, you can use the subjunctive of tuer.
 Yet, if the killing is dependent on certain conditions, you'll use the conditional.
 The passé simple and the imperfect subjunctive are both literary tenses and you'll find them in formal French writing.
 Subjunctive Conditional Passé Simple Imperfect Subjunctive je tue tuerais tuai tuasse tu tues tuerais tuas tuasses il tue tuerait tua tuât nous tuions tuerions tuâmes tuassions vous tuiez tueriez tuâtes tuassiez ils tuent tueraient tuèrent tuassent To use tuer in short, direct commands or requests, the French imperative is used.
 In this case, the subject pronoun is dropped so tu tue becomes tue.
-Imperative (tu) tue (nous) tuons (vous) tuez Continue Reading Learn to Conjugate the French Verb "Nettoyer" Here's How to Conjugate "Posséder" (to Possess) in French Learn How to Conjugate "to Travel" in French Here's How to Conjugate "Paraître" (to Seem) in French Learn How to Conjugate "Répéter" (to Repeat) in French How to Conjugate the French Verb "Rester" (to Stay) Here's How to Say "Shared" and "Sharing" in French Learn How to Conjugate the French Verb "Réfléchir" (to Reflect) How to Conjugate "Ranger" (to Arrange) in French Speaking French Well Begins With Conjugating Irregular Verbs Here's How to Conjugate "Pratique" (to Practice) in French Learn How to Say You "Regret" Something in French Learn How to Conjugate "Nourrir" (to Feed) in French Learn How to Conjugate the Verb "Trouver" (to Find) in French How to Conjugate Mentir (to Lie) in French Learn How to Say "Protected" in French Using "Protéger"
+Imperative (tu) tue (nous) tuons (vous) tuez Continue Reading How to "Missed" in French Using "Manquer" The Conjugations of "Pluerer" (to Cry) in French Learn How to Conjugate "Nager" (to Swim) in French Learn to Conjugate "Répondre" (to Answer) in French How to Conjugate "Préparer" (to Prepare) in French How to Conjugate "Valoir" (to Value) in French Learn How to Say "I Broke" in French Using "Rompre" To Return: How to Conjugate "Retourner" in French Learn to Say "Wished" and "Wishing" in French Using "Souhaiter" How Do You Say 'Remember' in French?
+Learn How to Conjugate "Remplir" (to Fill) in French Conjugations of Prévenir (to Warn) in French Learn the Verb Conjugations for "Poser" (to Put) Learn How to Say "Jumped" and "Jumping" in French Learn How to Say "Respected" in French Learn How to Say "She Is Blushing" in French Using "Rougir"